-Temperature control for microscopy imaging :
+Temperature control for microscopy imaging : objective heater collar

 The challenge with live-cell imaging is to maintain the cells in a physiological-like environment.
 Cell temperature is one of the many parameters to control during image acquisition.
 There are several temperature controllers available for users to choose from, and depending on the length and type of experiments some systems will be better suited than others.
 Objective heater/cooler collars are used as a complement of already set-up temperature controller devices.

-High temperature range
+Large temperature range

 The majority of objective collars ensure a temperature control from RT to 50°C. When the experiment requires to thermalize below room temperature, fluidic-based collars are adopted.